m7md5303/AOHW25_185/README.md

   It has two sub-directories ZCU102_HW and PYNQ-Z2_HW, where both includes either Vitis files in case of ZCU102 or the Jupyter Notebook required files in the case of PYNQ-Z2.
 </p>
 <p>
-  Lane System folder: This directory includes all the design file for the Lane block
+  Lane System folder: This directory includes all the design files for the Lane block
   <br>
   It has one sub-directory: PYNQ-Z2_HW, which includes the required files for the Jupyter Notebook operation on this very design.
 </p>